GregorR/ggggc/README.md

     GGC_WP(list, next, newObj);
     if (GGC_RP(list, fooMember) != NULL)
         GGC_WP(list, fooMember, NULL);

+In C++, these barriers are also implemented through operator overloading, so fields may be accessed with, e.g., `list->fooMember`.

 Each GGGGC type also has an array type, simply named the same as the user type with `Array` at the end, e.g. `ListOfFoosAndIntsArray`.
 Arrays of GC'd pointers